LuigiBrosNin/UNI/Master first year/Complex systems and network science/Presentation notes.md

 [Tit for tattling: Cooperation, communication, and how each could stabilize the other](https://arxiv.org/pdf/2201.06792)

+warning: very drafty, many things get repeated and the order is kinda messed up
 # 1 Introduction
 1.
 Notion of indirect reciprocity